Ankita1811/Vehicle-Detection/README.md

-The aim of this project is to detect the vehicles in a dash camera images.
-The implementation of the project is in the file Vehicle_detection.ipynb.
+The aim is to build a detection system for a self-driven car.
+The camera on the hood takes pictures of the road ahead every few seconds for a safe ride, avoiding obstacles.